In 1932, Katharine Hepburn arrived in Hollywood.

 “Oh—something in my eye.
 It was indeed something in my eye.
 Several things, in fact.
 Tiny pieces of steel rail.
 Three of them.
 They lodged in my left eye in the white part.
 Scratching the inside of my upper lid every time I blinked.
 They were there and would not move.”

-And so Katharine Hepburn arrived in California with red, watery eyes, wearing what appeared to be a pancake on her head and severe outfit that looked uncomfortably hot in Pasadena’s ninety-plus degree July weather.
+And so Katharine Hepburn arrived in California with red, watery eyes, wearing what appeared to be a pancake on her head and a severe outfit that looked uncomfortably hot in Pasadena’s ninety-plus degree July weather.

 According to Kate, when she and Laura got off the train, they were greeted by Leland Hayward and his partner, Myron Selznick.
 Selznick had never met Kate before, and didn’t know which of the two women was their new client: